What is Covid-19?

 COVID-19 VISITING HOURS

-All visitors are screened upon entry to the hospital.
+All visitors will continue to be screened upon entry to the hospital.
 They are required to complete an online questionnaire by scanning a QR code and subsequently reporting to the front desk before they can proceed into the main hospital.
 For those who don’t have a smart phone or access to QR codes, MBPH staff will be able to assist.